 I’m a PhD student in experimental 3D printing at the University of Bristol Centre for Functional Nanomaterials.
 This involves making shape changing jelly for a sci-fi future.
 Sound interesting?
 Watch me explain nature-inspired shape changing materials here.

-I do talking and writing about nanotech, shape-changing materials, and physics (where I started), at Science Showoffs, on Soho Radio, in Physics World and anywhere else interested.
+I do talking and writing about nanotech, shape-changing materials, and physics (where I started), at Science Showoffs, on Soho Radio, at Doctor Jiggs Bowsons’ Cabaret at Cheltenham Science Festival, in Physics World and anywhere else interested.
 I also enable other people’s science communication as one of the co-ordinators for Science Showoff Bristol, and offer freelance science writing.
 I aspire to make science communication even more chaotic, raucous and expansive.

-To that end, I’m currently working on character-based scicomm, presenting the outdated ideas of Victorian engineer Ivan Yarkovsky, the opinions of scienceman Professor Dique-Mahn, and the gender transcendent MC Auncle Scary.
+To that end, I’m currently working on character-based scicomm, presenting the outdated ideas of Victorian engineer Ivan Yarkovsky, the opinions of scienceman Professor Dique-Mahn, fabulous creature Poly Chromatik, and the gender transcendent MC Auncle Scary.

-- “Agony Auncles of Science” – solving your problems with absurd science (in my case, physics flavoured) at the Edinburgh Festival, August
+- “Agony Auncles of Science”, 12th -20th August – solving your problems with absurd science (in my case, physics flavoured) at the PBH Free Fringe, Edinburgh Festival,.

 In previous lives I ran communications for Engineering at UCL, researched for an interactive maths TV programme, took journalists from 5 continents in a bus across the Alps, wrote press releases about buttering babies and tried to interest children in maths, amongst other things.